MichaelELeonard/Tableau-Challenge/README.md

 <br>

 ## Data Preparation
 To prepare the data for analysis, the May, June & July data files for 2023 were downloaded from [Citi Bike Data](https://www.citibikenyc.com/system-data).
 Each table was imported into a Pandas data frame for cleaning and the three individual data frames were joined using the pd.concat function.
-The code can be viewed [here.](https://github.com/MichaelELeonard/Tableau-Challange/blob/main/CitiBikeCleaningCode.ipynb)

 <br>